scholz-lab/PharaGlow/README.md

 # pumpTracker
-a toolset to analyze videos of forahing animals.
+a toolset to analyze videos of foraging animals.